emscripten-core/emscripten/site/source/docs/porting/asyncify.rst

 See the
-`Asyncify introduction blogpost <https://kripken.github.io/blog/wasm/2019/07/16/asyncify.html>`_ for general background and details of how it works internally.
+`Asyncify introduction blogpost <https://kripken.github.io/blog/wasm/2019/07/16/asyncify.html>`_ for general background and details of how it works internally (you can also view `this talk about Asyncify <https://www.youtube.com/watch?v=qQOP6jqZqf8>`_).
 The following expands on the Emscripten examples from that post.

 .. _yielding_to_main_loop: